cockroachdb/docs/v20.2/drop-schema.md

 ## Required privileges

 The user must have the `DROP` [privilege](authorization.html#assign-privileges) on the schema and on all tables in the schema.
+If the user is the owner of the schema, `DROP` privileges are not necessary.

 ## Syntax